Morsmalleo/AhMyth/INSTRUCTIONS.md

 #
 ## Binary Setup Packages (BSP's) re-added
-    As of v1.0-beta.4, the BSP's for Linux have been re-added, the dependancy required for AhMyth `libappinricator3-1`
+    As of v1.0-beta.4, the BSP's for Linux have been re-added, the dependency required for AhMyth `libappinricator3-1`
     can be installed from the `Debian Buster` apt repositories, Or you can just ignore it completely, AhMyth seems to run fine without it.